Please screenshot this page and send it to info@mim-essay.com

 How to Write It (Step-by-Step)

-• Show your understanding of your target industry
+• Show an understanding of the target industry

 ⭐ Sample Answer (~240 Words)

 In the short term, my goal is to transition into a strategy consulting role at a firm that works on digital transformation and organisational growth.
-This role will help me build structured problem-solving skills, gain exposure to diverse industries, and learn how leaders make high-impact decisions.
+This position would help me develop structured problem-solving skills, gain exposure to different industries and learn how senior leaders make high-impact decisions.

 Prompt 4: OPTIONAL ESSAY